syncfusion-content/wpf-docs/wpf/SfChart/Legend.md

 ## Legend Icon

 Represents the symbol associated with each legend item.
-By default, the legend icon is __Rectangle__.
+By default, the legend icon is Rectangle.

-This can be customized using the **LegendIcon** property in any series as in below code snippet:
+This can be customized using the [`LegendIcon`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartSeriesBase~LegendIcon.html) property in any series as in below code snippet:

 {% highlight xml %}